From Aztec diamonds to pyramids: steep tilings: The fundamental bijection

 \begin{rem} In the minimal tiling $T_{\mathrm{min}}^w$, both the region covered by north- or east-going dominos and that covered by east- or south-going ones are connected, and the frontier between them is made of a finite path $P$, see Figure~\ref{fig:minimalTiling}.
 By \eqref{eq:Hasymp}, $P$ intersects the line $x=y-m$ at the point

 In particular, $P_0$ and $P_{2\ell}$ mark the limit between uncovered and covered boundary squares in $T_{\mathrm{min}}^w$, thus in any centered pure steep tiling. \end{rem}

 As pointed out by Elkies \emph{et al.}\ \cite{EKLP1992} in the context of the Aztec diamond, and understood by Propp \cite{Propp1993} in a much broader context, height functions play a crucial role in the study of flips.
 Recall that here a flip consists in replacing a pair of horizontal dominos forming a $2 \times 2$ block by a pair of vertical dominos, or vice-versa.
 In the context of tilings of the oblique strip, we also consider ``boundary flips'' where we rotate a boundary domino adjacent to an uncovered square (thus changing the shape of the tiled region).
 As is apparent on Figure~\ref{fig:flips}, a flip modifies the height function precisely at one vertex, where the height is increased or decreased by 4 (this is the smallest possible change, since the difference between two height functions is constant modulo 4).
-Given a tiling $T$ with height function $H$, it may be shown along the same lines as in~\cite{EKLP1992}\footnote{ Note the erratum available on Jim Propp's webpage:\\ {\tt http://faculty.uml.edu/jpropp/aztec.errata.html}} that the minimal number of flips needed to pass from $T_{\mathrm{min}}^w$ to $T$ is equal to
+Given a tiling $T$ with height function $H$, it may be shown along the same lines as in~\cite{EKLP1992} that the minimal number of flips needed to pass from $T_{\mathrm{min}}^w$ to $T$ is equal to

 By \eqref{eq:Hasymp}, this number is finite if and only if $T$ is centered and has asymptotic data~$w$, and we then have

 where $(\lambda^{(0)},\ldots,\lambda^{(2\ell)})$ is the sequence of interlaced partitions associated to $T$, and where $|\lambda^{(m)}|$ denotes the size of the partition $\lambda^{(m)}$.
 By an easy refinement of \eqref{eq:rt}, we find that $|\lambda^{(m)}|$ precisely counts the number of flips made on the diagonal $x=y-m$ (which are boundary flips for $m=0$ or $2\ell$) in any shortest sequence of flips from $T_{\mathrm{min}}^w$ to $T$.
 This establishes the property~C in Proposition~\ref{prop:tilseqbij}.